pathofwasd/PathOfWasd/README.md

 ## 📖 Documentation & Support

 - Full instructions and tutorials will be added soon.
+- AppData\Local\PathOfWASD you can replace the cursor here if you want.
+- Midpoint is the middle of your screen with a slight offset, as the "middle" of your character in POE is slightly under the screens true middle (atleast for my monitor?).
+- But in the case your programs calculated midpoint is wack, you can set your own midpoint.
+- Your midpoint is what will dictate your movement locations while pressing WASD, if it is not centered well, A and D may drift slightly up or down.
 - For now, you can:
   - 🛠 Submit a bug or issue [here on GitHub](../../issues)
   - 💬 Contact me directly on Discord: `bingtar`